gaslitbytech/musicbrainz-django/README.md

 Project to expose <https://musicbrainz.org> data.
 Started in #pycon-au-2019 sprints

+This evolved into a test bed of other experiments learing django.

 ## Design Decisions

 We are using social-auth-app-django and installed it into our app using <https://python-social-auth.readthedocs.io/en/latest/configuration/django.html>